charliecalvert/CloudNotes/Assignments/Npm/NpmUseIsitCode.md

 const isitCode = require('isit-code-lastname');
 ```

 Most of the time, however, you want to load a particule module from the library.
-Suppose you want the elf-utils project.
-Then load it like this:
+Suppose you want the **elf-utils** module.
+Load it like this:

 ```javascript
 const elfUtils = require('isit-code-lastname').elfUtils;